Pinus strobus: Native American traditional uses

 The name "Adirondack", an Iroquois word that means tree-eater, referred to their neighbors (more commonly known as the Algonquians) who collected the inner bark of P. strobus, Picea rubens, and others during times of winter starvation.
 The white, soft inner bark (cambial layer) was carefully separated from the hard, dark brown bark and dried.
 When pounded, this product can be used as flour or added to stretch other starchy products.

 The young staminate cones were stewed by the Ojibwe Indians with meat, and were said to be sweet and not pitchy.
 In addition, the seeds are sweet and nutritious, but not as tasty as those of some of the western nut pines.

 Pine resin (sap) has been used by various tribes to waterproof baskets, pails, and boats.
-The Chippewa also used pine resin to successfully treat infections and even gangrenous wounds, because pine resin apparently has a number of quite efficient antimicrobials.
-Generally, a wet pulp from the inner bark, or pine tar mixed with beeswax or butter was applied to wounds and used as a salve to prevent infection.
+The Ojibwe also used pine resin to successfully treat infections.

 Cultivation

 P. strobus is cultivated by plant nurseries as an ornamental tree, for planting in gardens and parks.
 The species is low-maintenance and rapid-growing as a specimen tree.
 With regular shearing, it can also be trained as a hedge.
 Some cultivars are used in bonsai.